phetsims/phet-info/issue-info/sample_rc_test_task.md

 **Issues to Verify**
 (*all should be marked "status:fixed-pending-testing"*)
-Please verify the following issues are resolved and, if so, close them.
+Please test the following issues and check them off after addressing.
+If they are resolved, close them.
 If not, they should be updated.

 - [ ] https://github.com/phetsims/repo-name/issues/##
 - [ ] https://github.com/phetsims/repo-name/issues/##